dataspacepub/dataspace-www/content/contact/index.md

 ---
-title: 'Contact'
+title: "Contact"
-layout: contact #you can edit these layout pages under layouts/page/pageName.html
+draft: false
 ---

 We are always open to new and interesting projects!\
 While we cannot guarantee an immediate response, we do try and reply to every message in a timely manner.

 [inquiries@dataspacepublishing.com](mailto:inquiries@dataspacepublishing.com)\
 [+1 701 751 7498](tel:+17017517498)